 10pts Total

 A. Pick the white side or brown side of the poster.
+If you use the white side please use a sanding block to rough up the surface!

 B. Write the full names of all teammates on the bottom‑right corner using pen or marker (no pencil).